 It’s important to note that a couple of Surfshark features, Surfshark Alert and Surfshark Search, are locked behind an additional $0.99/month cost.
 Despite that, this VPN is still significantly cheaper than its competitor.

 Furthermore, there are plenty of payment options to choose from, including anonymous alternatives, such as cryptocurrencies.

 With ExpressVPN, you can choose between three subscription options:

 - $12.95 for one month

 - $8.32/month for one year

 The monthly cost is the same as Surfshark’s, but the other plans are significantly pricier.
-At least it’s possible to find some ExpressVPN discounts online for a better price.
+Similarly, it’s possible to find some ExpressVPN coupons online for better prices.